 syntactical complexity within a single line

 -- note the chiasmus inspicias . . . rogabit

 . . . / rogabit emas.

-- sapere ut videare: "that you may be seen to be knowledgeable", i.e. have discrimination and taste with regard to the merchandise.
-The primary meaning of sapio is "taste", "savour". - 425.
-"She will swear that she will be content with this for many years": sc. se with fore.
+425. "She will swear that she will be content with this for many years": sc. se with fore.
 For a similar omission in an accusative and infinitive construction cf. 1.
 372.